blitzforge-studios/flash-reboot/README.md

 # Dungeon Blitz - Preservation Files

 This repository holds data of Dungeon Blitz Flash game.
+To [download](https://github.com/BlitzForge-Studios/server/releases/tag/static-data) all data, please visit releases.

 Before everything, for testing purposes, change `DungeonBlitz.swf` file with the one on the releases.
 So you can redirect server to correct ports to connect with settled on [`config.js`](src/config.js) file.

 ## Play the Game